Bayesian Vector AutoRegression with Factorised Granger-Causal Graphs: Introduction

 Recently, VAR methods based on deep learning~\cite{montalto2015neural,tank2018neural,wang2018estimating,nauta2019causal,khanna2019economy,wu2020discovering,marcinkevivcs2020interpretable,gong2022rhino,fan2023interpretable} have attracted attention by leveraging the flexibility of deep neural networks to capture more complex dynamics of MTS data.
-With increased model complexity, deep-learning based VAR models usually need more data to recover the true GC graphs, and may not work well under low-data regimes.
-Moreover, for decision making applications with discovered GC graphs, it is important to quantify the uncertainty of the links in the graph.
-As deep learning methods often seek for deterministic solutions, they may be less applicable to uncertainty-aware cases.
-Finally, causal discovery on MTS data is an unsupervised task where the ground-truth graphs are unknown and, unlike supervised learning settings, it less clear how to construct a validation set to conduct model selection/hyperparameter tuning, typically necessary in most deep learning methods.
+Despite their impressive results, deep VAR methods may face challenges in practice.
+First of all, with increased model complexity, deep VARs usually need more data to recover the true GC graphs and may not work well under \textit{low-data regimes} where there are limited observations of variables.
+Moreover, as deep VARs often seek for deterministic solutions, they may be less applicable to decision making cases where modelling casual link uncertainty is important.
+Finally, causal discovery on MTS data is an unsupervised task without ground-truth graphs, thus, it less clear how to construct a validation set to conduct model selection/hyperparameter tuning, typically necessary in most deep learning methods.

-In the above situations, Bayesian methods gain unique advantages.
-Firstly, they provide a principled way of incorporating prior knowledge, which can be informative for learning from sparse MTS data.
-Moreover, they can naturally quantify link uncertainty via the estimated posterior distributions.
-Lastly, Bayesian models can be built hierarchically, reducing the need for model selection or hyperparameter tuning.
-This can be achieved, for example, by imposing properly-specified prior distributions on variables or using Bayesian nonparametric techniques~\cite{orbanz2010bayesian,gershman2012tutorial}.
-Although Bayesian VAR models have a rich history in statistics and econometrics \citep{wozniak2016bayesian,miranda2019bayesian}, most existing Bayesian VAR methods estimate posteriors over coefficients, which can then be transformed into binary GC graphs.
-However, uncertainty over these coefficients cannot be easily interpreted as uncertainty over GC graphs.